ivanp7/archipelago/README.md

 - `INIT_FROM_CONTEXT`: Initialize new context using the interface of another existing one; insert into registry.
 - `INIT_FROM_SLOT`: Get interface from another's slot; initialize new context; insert into registry.
 - `INIT_POINTER`: Initialize new pointer context; insert into registry.
-- `INIT_DATA_ARRAY`: Initialize new data pointer array context; insert into registry.
+- `INIT_ARRAY`: Initialize new data pointer array context; insert into registry.
-- `INIT_FUNC_ARRAY`: Initialize new function pointer array context; insert into registry.
 - `COPY`: Create a context alias.
 - `FINAL`: Finalize/remove specified context from registry.
 - `SET_TO_VALUE`: Set value/data pointer in given slot of specified context.